Harris Academy Billericay: History

 In 2014 the school announced a partnership to aid The Deanes School in Benfleet which has been threatened with closure due to falling student numbers.

 In March 2015, Sue Hammond announced that she would retire in the summer following 17 years as head.

+The school was subject to a RAAC survey by the DfE in mid 2023.
+However the presents of RAAC was found in two of the blocks.
+Billericay is 1 of 62 schools to have this concrete as Essex as a whole was hit the hardest because of RAAC.
+This meant the full closure of a whole block and several classrooms around the school also needing to be closed.
+Demountable were placed in the tennis courts of the school temporarily. - this was done by the contractor Maxi Space.
+During this, in the May half-term of 2024 the school suffered a Cyber attack and sensitive data was exposed to hackers with the school working with the Essex Police and Action Fraud - because of this the school closed for an extra day.
+But more RAAC was found within class rooms and a further 9 were closed - at the same time as the Cyber attack.
+The RAAC Migration was done by the end of 2024 and the Cyber Systems were fixed around a week or two later.

+The school appeared on Blue Peter in Early 2024 as a student and her friends are surprised to meet the English Woman's Natural Rugby Team with the episode airing on the 28th Feb 2024.

+In February 2026 the school joined the Harris Federation with the whole of the Compass Trust joining along as well.
+This means that Billericay will change its name to Harris Academy: Billericay with the other schools changing there name too to reflect the local area they serve.

 Campus

-The Billericay School, highlighted here by the blue dot, is situated in the south of Billericay surrounded by the A176 and B1007 roads.

-As of May 2013 the school has A, C, D, E, F and V blocks.
+As of May 2013 the school has A, B, C, D, E and F blocks.
 A B Block used to exist on the greenery, next to the car park, where the footpath now leads from the main gate to 'F' Block.
 B block was a two-storey wooden structure housing metal and woodworking classrooms on the ground floor and art, pottery, home economics and technical drawing classrooms, on the first floor.
 It was demolished on the last day of term 1989.

-A Block contains mostly Maths classes and R.E classes along with humanities and Geography.
+A Block contains mostly Maths classes and R.E classes along with humanities, Computer Science, Child development & geography.
 This was the original building from when the school was first opened.